themysticsavages/cloudbot-discord/README.md

 ## Current bugs

-- __Replies with 'No arguments' error and 'Not a directory' when running a command__
+- __Replies with 'No arguments' error and 'Not a directory' when running a command without any arguments__